Putting Prevention into Practice

 E. Screening should be offered as part of the patient's wellness visit.

 1. The correct answer is C. Asymptomatic bacteriuria occurs when the urinary tract is colonized with significant amounts of pathogenic bacteria in the absence of symptoms or signs of a urinary tract infection.
-The USPSTF concluded
+The USPSTF concluded with moderate certainty that screening for and treatment of asymptomatic bacteriuria in pregnant women have moderate net benefit in reducing perinatal complications.1 The USPSTF recommends screening pregnant women for asymptomatic bacteriuria with a urine culture at 12 to 16 weeks of gestation or at the first prenatal visit, whichever comes first.

 The views expressed in this work are those of the authors and do not reflect the official policy or position of the Department of Defense, the Uniformed Services University of the Health Sciences, the U.S. Department of Health and Human Services, or the U.S. government.